 “You do?” the mailman exclaims and drops to his knees.
 Casting the mailbag aside, he opens his arms and shouts, “Then come give your papa a bear hug!”

 The funny thing is that for a liar, it’s not others but his own mind that blackmails him all the time.
-The more we lie, the louder the inner chatter and greater the fear and insecurity.
+The more we lie, the louder the inner chatter and the greater the fear and insecurity.
 Truth knows no anxiety.
 A truthful life is a meaningful life.

 By truthful, I’m not saying that everything you say or do should be made public.
 You are entitled to your personal space and privacy.
 By truthfulness, I mean a degree of openness, a sort of transparency.
-Truth is to not speak words that deceive the other person into believing something that you know to be untrue.
+Truth is not to speak words that deceive the other person into believing something that you know to be untrue.
 Often, more than the action itself, it’s the lie that hurts the other person.

 Of all the things I’ve ever tried in my life, nothing has been more rewarding than leading a truthful life.
 Where all else fails, the truth works.
 When nothing helps, the truth does.
 Truth is the only long-term anchor of a good life.
 It redeems you.
 In fact, the path of truth is the only path to salvation.
 For, truth is liberation.
 It is the only end.
 The rest is merely a means.

 Loving is inevitable.
 Giving is optional.If my writings have helped you, please consider contributing.

 Your thoughtfulness is needed to keep the lights on.